brendanjcaffrey/motion-launchimages/README.md

 ## Running

 Just run `rake launchimages`!
-The task will launch your app in the simulator at 3 different screen resolutions and save the screenshots in your resources directory with the correct names.
+The task will launch your app in the simulator several times with different screen sizes and save the screenshots in your resources directory with the correct names.
+It detects whether it's being run on an iPhone or iPad (or both) app and only takes the screenshots it needs to.

-If you want to just take the screenshot at one resolution, you can run `rake take_launchimages=true device_name="iPhone 6 Plus"` for example.
-Any iPhone device will work.
+If you want to just take the screenshot at one resolution, you can run `rake take_launchimages=true device_name="iPhone 6 Plus"` (for example).
+Any of the iPhone or iPad devices should work.
+You can get a full list of what's available by opening the simulator, going to the `Hardware` menu and looking under `Device`.

 ## Contact